geekpradd/geekpradd.github.io/life/post.md

 I'm not sure about what exactly I should write here.
 You wanted to know about the challenges that I face as a teenager.
 The problem is, if I start accounting each and every problem along with it's cause and reason it would be a very long letter.
 So I'll just write about some core problems that define me.
 That made me who I am right now.

 But let me clarify.
-What kind of a person am I? <br>
+What kind of a person am I?
 As you already know.
 I consider myself to be a geek.
 A modern geek.
 I'm in love with literature and binary and I also am intellectual in the sense that I can hold my own in any discussion.
 And I am not *that bad* socially.

 From wikipedia,